A few thoughts on being forgiving and being forgiven.

 I’ve realized I’ve become someone who rarely gives people second chances.
-I can think of one current exemption but for the most part, I just don’t.
+I can think of one current exemption, but for the most part, I don’t.
 I don’t like to be hurt by people.
-I don’t like being called names even if it’s in jest.
-I don’t like passive-aggression toward me via social media or otherwise by people.
+I don’t particularly appreciate being called names, even if it’s in jest.
+I don’t like passive aggression toward me via social media or otherwise by people.
 I don’t like the perpetual bully in my life that I can’t do anything about for the moment.

 For someone who was always more forgiving than I should have been, to the point of doormat status, now I view it as an electrical shock to the system.
-And the only thing I want is to never allow the shock to happen again.
+And I only want to never allow the shock to happen again.

 So I typically move toward avoiding those people at ALL costs.
 ALL COSTS.
 Regardless of our past together, regardless of any history, in my eyes, I am done.
 And normally, I’m very angry about it.

 When you’ve spent a good portion of your life as a victim to every Tom, Dick, and doofus, once you realize that victim status no longer has to be your choice, then I think you tend to go too far in the other direction.
 It may be a worry that if you allow even an inch, you will lose control of the situation as a whole.

 When I’m burned once by someone, either legitimately or perceived, I build a brick wall.
 A big one.
 And I want nothing to do with them.

 Like all things, eventually, a great realization came over me today.

 I don’t know what your mistakes are.
 But do you have one that you tend to repeat?
 And then you find yourself sitting there wondering why the hell you made the same mistake once again?
 I don’t mean to go all preachy preacher on you.
 But I know the Bible even addresses it.
 The book of Hebrews speaks of the “sin that so easily entangles us.”
 So I take that to mean that one thing that keeps showing up and can so easily conquer you.